AustinFH/Hello-world/README.md

 # Hello-world
-C# dev snd Git testing
+C# dev and Git testing
-This is th efirst Github branch I have ever made.
+This is the first Github branch I have ever made.